 - ‘Monkey Test’ is the test log file which will be created to record test results

-- Keep in mind that the test will go on until system comes to crash point at which the action is recorded into log file
+- Keep in mind that the test will go on until the system comes to crash point at which the action is recorded into a log file

 - Finally, the test report is shared with concerned person and the test data can be stored and used for future reference

 The process of Monkey Testing can be automated even with the use of tools but as it is some sort of new kind of testing introduced and not yet established on industry level these tools have less identity, unlike others.
 This situation may get changed with coming era of Testing Process then we will have look towards the upcoming impact of Monkey testing and its significant effect on industry standards.
 This is an introductory tutorial for Monkey Testing to cover basic idea about it.

 - Monkey Testing is the comparatively new testing type to perform testing.

 - It is significantly different from Gorilla testing and Ad-hoc Testing.

 - Monkey testing can be beneficial in some areas of testing.

 - Monkey Testing has 3 major types: Dumb Monkey, Smart monkey, and Brilliant Monkey

 - Tools can be used to make Monkey Testing automated, effective and efficient.